benjaminwolkchen/blog/content/page/about/index.md

 Hey!
 My name is Benjamin and I run this site. 👋

-I'm sixteen years old, chistian and I am interested in the web, linux and tech in general.
+I'm seventeen years old, chistian and I am interested in the web, linux and tech in general.
 I somethimes develop web applications using Vue and Tailwind.
 (You can find my work mostly on [Codeberg](https://codeberg.org/benjaminwolkchen))

 I also do hobby photography.
 You can find some of my photos [here](https://darkshark9k.ml/categories/photos/) and on [Pixelfed](https://pixey.org/@benjamin).